-- including clear priorities, goals, and time frames for achievement. - maintain an environment of ongoing and purposeful improvement. - accumulation of evidence, data, and expertise.
+- including clear priorities, goals, and time frames for achievement. - maintain an environment of ongoing and purposeful improvement. - accumulation of evidence, data, and expertise. - meeting its strategic plan goals. - community educational aspirations. - desire.

 stated goals, and executes its duties efficiently while minimizing administrative burdens on schools.